Do you want to increase your email open rates, boost your click rates, and decrease your unsubscribe rates? Then email

 Reward your frequent shoppers with a special coupon just for 3rd time buyers, or an invitation to join your loyalty program.

 On the flip side, you use targeted email marketing to encourage one-time customers to come back for seconds.

 17. Buyer Satisfaction Level

-When you get a new customer, do you ask them the following loyalty question: “On a scale from 0-10, how likely is it that you would recommend us to a friend or colleague?”
+When you get a new customer, do you ask them the following loyalty question: “On a scale from 0-10, how likely is it that you’d recommend us to a friend or colleague?”

 You can use their answers to segment your list based on Net Promoter Score (NPS), or those who have a high score between 9-10 (“Promoters”), a medium score between 7-8 (“Passives”) and a low score between 0-6 (“Detractors”).